mennohellinga/awda/README.md

 ### High priority

-- [ ] create LaTeX code to display threads
+- [ ] implement proper unicode support.
+We need to be able to display latin, cyrillic and arabic text.
-- [ ] create Python code to retrieve threads
 - [ ] identify users who DM'ed about AWD
 - [ ] display AWD DM network